cakephp/docs/en/orm/database-basics.rst

 you some free functionality and help you avoid configuration.
-For example, if you name your database table big\_boxes, your table BigBoxesTable, and your controller BigBoxesController, everything will together automatically.
+For example, if you name your database table big\_boxes, your table BigBoxesTable, and your controller BigBoxesController, everything will work together automatically.
 By convention, use underscores, lower case, and plural forms for your database table names - for example: bakers, pastry\_stores, and savory\_cakes.